Calling Test

 Everything feels foggy.

 You have decisions to make but cannot see which way to go.
 You have options but cannot evaluate them.
 You have questions but cannot find answers.
+The confusion is not just annoying — it is paralyzing.
+You are stuck because you cannot see clearly.

 Why Clarity Matters